andreaaspesidev/concept-os/docs/FlashMemory.md

 +--------------+------+------....
 ```

-The Kenel can now start, but in order to have a functioning systems also Components must be loaded.
+The Kernel can now start, but in order to have a functioning systems also Components must be loaded.
 Components are also placed in Flash as `HBF` files (see `toolchain/HubrisBinaryFormat.md`).

 From a design perspective:
 - the kernel must be able to find these HBF binaries in flash.
 As the system can be updated, this information is not known a priori, and must be stored itself in flash.